Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response

-The RF dipole locates at $(0,0,h_{dp})$ and hence vortex semi-loops first show up near $(x,y,z)=(0,0,0)$.
+The RF dipole is located at $(0,0,h_{dp})$ and hence vortex semi-loops first show up near $(x,y,z)=(0,0,0)$.
 Therefore, the physics around the origin plays a dominant role.
 As an approximation, surface defects (Nb grain boundaries filled with low-$T_c$ material) are introduced near the origin (illustrated in Fig. \ref{fig:OneGBSideView}), while the region far away from the origin is set to be defect-free bulk Nb to reduce computational time.
-As a result, only the region around the origin characterizes the grain boundary scenario accurately, and thus the screening current is collected only from such an accurate region when calculating $P_{3f}$.
+As a result, only the region around the origin characterizes the grain boundary scenario accurately (the model defect region), and thus the screening current is collected only from this region when calculating $P_{3f}$.

-Fig. \ref{fig:OneGBSideView} shows the side view of the grain boundary model.
-As a surface defect model, the grain boundary extends (in the z direction) from the sample's surface to a finite depth $h_{GB}$ (grain boundary height), and the region below is set to be bulk Nb. ($z=0$: sample surface; $0>z>-h_{GB}$: defect whose XY cross-section is shown in Fig. \ref{fig:OneGBTopView} (b); $z<-h_{GB}$: bulk Nb).
-Here the grain boundary height $h_{GB}$ is set to be 200 nm.

 The side view of the grain boundary model is shown in Fig. \ref{fig:OneGBSideView}, and the top view ($(x,y,z=0)$) is shown in Fig. \ref{fig:OneGBTopView}.
-Fig. \ref{fig:OneGBTopView} (a) is an illustration of an Nb surface containing Nb grains (red) and grain boundaries filled with a low-$T_{c}$ impurity (blue).
+Fig. \ref{fig:OneGBTopView} (a) is an illustration of an Nb surface containing Nb grains (red) and grain boundaries filled with low-$T_{c}$ impurity phases (blue).
 The realization used in the TDGL simulations is shown in Fig. \ref{fig:OneGBTopView} (b).
-Fig. \ref{fig:OneGBTopView} (b) is a top view of the sample's critical temperature distribution around the origin of the grain boundary model: the red region means Nb with $T_{c}=9.3$ K, and the blue region means low-$T_{c}$ impurity with $T_c^\textrm{impurity}=4$ K. (Parameters of the grain boundary model are given in Appendix \ref{sec:TDGLparameters}.)
+Fig. \ref{fig:OneGBTopView} (b) is a top view of the sample critical temperature distribution around the origin of the grain boundary model: the red region means Nb with $T_{c}=9.3$ K, and the blue region means the low-$T_{c}$ impurity phase with $T_c^\textrm{impurity}=3$ K. (Parameters of the grain boundary model are given in Appendix \ref{sec:TDGLparameters} and in Table \ref{tbl:TDGLparameters}.)
 The origin is at the center of Fig. \ref{fig:OneGBTopView} (b).
 The geometry is intentionally asymmetric in both the x direction and the y direction to prevent symmetry-induced artifacts.
-A top view of the sample's critical temperature distribution with a broader scope (containing the defect region together with the bulk Nb region) is shown in Appendix \ref{sec:OneGBComplete}.
+A top view of the sample critical temperature distribution with a broader scope (containing the defect region together with the bulk Nb region) is shown in Appendix \ref{sec:OneGBComplete}.